Back

 Those suffering from a type of dementia may find it difficult to carry out everyday tasks, develop problems with their memory, language and judgement as well as a range of other symptoms.

-Dementia & mental capacity
+Dementia and mental capacity

 Dementia can affect a person’s ability to exercise their own decision making in law.
 Mental capacity refers to an individual’s ability to understand, communicate, weigh up and use information in order to make decisions about their affairs.